csun-ece/ece524-lab1/instruction/README.md

 Hint: Think about counters.

+:question: **Question 7:** If you have a board that has a base clock rate of 50 MHz, what should be the max count for the clock divider?

 ## Procedure

 :point_right: **Task 1:** Design a frequency divider counter that slows down the input clock frequency to the FPGA to 1 Hz.
-If we assume the FPGA clock rate is 50 MHz it means we have 50,000,000 cycles/second.
-Since we are going to use a 50% duty cycle, we need to toggle half way.
-Therefore you need a counter that counts from 0 to 24,999,999 and toggles a signal when reaches to the max value.
+If we assume the FPGA clock rate is 100 MHz it means we have 50,000,000 cycles/second.
+Since we are going to use a 50% duty cycle you need a counter that counts from 0 to 49,999,999 and toggles a signal when reaches to the max value.

-Note: If you are using a board that has a base clock rate of 100 MHz you have to toggle your clock divider signal at 49,999,999 count.

 - Create a separate source file and name it `clock_divider.vhd`
 - Create a testbench to simulate your clock divider.
 Name the testbench file `clock_divider_tb.vhd`.